Disclosures of Accreditation Status

 The Ph.D. in Counseling Psychology prepares students to become fully licensed psychologists (LP).
 In Michigan doctoral graduates first apply for a doctoral level Limited License.
 The LP is granted after 2,000 hours of supervised experience (by a doctoral level Licensed Psychologist (LP) and a passing score on the Examination for the Professional Practice of Psychology (EPPP).

 Graduates of all programs accredited by the Engineering Accreditation Commission of ABET are eligible to sit for the Fundamentals of Engineering (FE) Exam administered by the National Council of Examiners for Engineering and Surveying® (NCEES).
-This is the second of four steps to earning a professional license in engineering.
+Accredited engineering degree completion and passing the FE exam represent two of four required steps to earning a professional license in engineering.

-The CIDA-accredited program prepares students for entry-level interior design practice, for advanced study, and to apply for membership in professional interior design organizations.
-The B.S. in Interior Design granted by Western Michigan University meets the educational requirement for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ Exam).
-For more information about NCIDQ Exam eligibility visit: www.cidq.org/eligibility-requirements.
+The B.S. in Interior Architecture and Design granted by WMU meets the educational requirement for eligibility to sit for the National Council for Interior Design Qualification Examination (NCIDQ Exam).
+For more information about NCIDQ Exam eligibility visit: https://www.cidq.org/eligibility-requirements.

 The B.M. in Music Therapy is approved by the American Music Therapy Association (AMTA) as meeting AMTA’s standards of clinical practice.
 Graduates are eligible to sit for the national board certification exam administered by the Certification Board for Music Therapists (CBMT), to obtain the credential MT-BC (Music Therapist - Board Certified).